Access/Security

 SSH key verification

-This howto is also valid for key verification when logging in for the first time.
+This how-to is also valid for key verification when logging in for the first time.

 If you already have the public key saved in your ~/.ssh/known_hosts

-file and the frontend comes up with a different one, you will see message similar to the following:
+file and the frontend comes up with a different one, you will see a message similar to the following:

 This normally happens when the frontend is reinstalled or its key is re-generated by admins (for whatever reasons).
-However this may be also a sign of an attack when a foreign machine tries to pretend it is a frontend.
+However, this may also be a sign of an attack when a foreign machine tries to pretend it is a frontend.

 How to verify the key

-- Search for the name of host you tried to log in, e.g. “skirit.ics.muni.cz”.
+- Search for the name of the host you tried to log in, e.g. “skirit.ics.muni.cz”.
 You will find several consecutive lines containing this word.

 - Among these lines, select the one that contains the type of encryption noted in the warning message, e.g. “ED25519”

-- From this line, select the string that follows after “SHA256:” and ends by first blank space
+- From this line, select the string that follows after “SHA256:” and ends by the first blank space

 - If this string is the same as the one displayed in the warning message (here